 As we combat theological or doctrinal errors, there are two ends of the spectrum we need to avoid falling into – rationalism and mysticism.
 In-between these two extreme pits however, is a balance.

 Rationalism is a system of reliance on human reason for morals and truth.
 It presupposes that logical reasoning can serve as a compass of what is right and true without an appeal to divine revelation.
-Its a worldview that is closely related to reasonlatry, in which reason becomes the final authority.
+It’s a worldview that is closely related to reasonlatry, in which reason becomes the final authority.

 There are certain Christian beliefs we accept by faith before their understanding comes.
 We can’t pick and choose what to believe based on whether they are “rational.”
 Also, there are some experiences that are self-evident.
-Once you have them, you wouldn’t need a theological debate or study 10 books on the subject before you know they are real (Prov.
+Once you have them, you wouldn’t need a theological debate or studying 10 books on the subject before you know they are real (Prov.
 3:5).

 Mysticism can lead a Christian astray because it shifts one’s faith from Scripture to an experience such that one becomes immune to discernment.
-Once you get to the point where you assume any supernatural feat is coming from God and have no objective standard to guage your experiences, you may be walking in deception.
+Once you get to the point where you assume any supernatural feat is coming from God and you have no objective standard to guage your experiences, you may be walking in deception.